 FCL (Full Container Load) vs. LCL (Less-than-Container-Load)

-This can reduce cost, but it’s generally only done by companies that handle lots of moves to Alaska from West Coast cities like Portland and Seattle.
+This can reduce cost, but it’s generally only done by companies that handle many moves to Alaska from West Coast cities like Portland and Seattle.

 In addition, if you’re moving less than 1,000 pounds of household goods, your mover may pack your belongings into a small wooden shipping vault and load it inside a 20 or 40-foot shipping container.